bigbitbus/bigbitbus.github.io/frontend-documentation.md

 heading: BigBitBus Console Quickstart
 ---

 Welcome to the BigBitBus Console.
-The BigBitBus Console is a tool to compare different cloud provider services and costs.
-Users can quickly compute many what-if scenarios of different application sizing, different types of services - for example the size of VMs to build their application stack.
-They can choose to share these scenarios with their colleagues or on social media.
-We currently store service and pricing information for Amazon AWS, Azure Google Cloud GCP and Alibaba Cloud, primarily for compute services (VMs); we are rapidly expanding our catalog to include other cloud providers and service types.
+The BigBitBus Console (B3Console) is a tool to compare different cloud provider services' attributes, their performance and costs.
+We currently offer service and on-demand/reserved pricing information for Amazon AWS, Azure Google Cloud GCP and Alibaba Cloud, primarily for compute services (VMs); we are rapidly expanding our catalog to include other cloud providers and service types.

 Ready to do some quick back-of-envelope architecture and price planning?
-Or, curious to know if "that-other-cloud-provider" is more cost effective for your use-cases?
-Follow along this walkthrough and start making data-driven informed choices around your public cloud provider choices.
+Or, curious to know if "the-other-cloud-provider" is more cost effective for your use-case?
+Follow along this walk-through and start making data-driven informed choices around public cloud providers.

+Lets start with signing into the B3Console.

 ## Account Creation and Login
 <a name="login"></a>

-You can create an account by logging into BigBitBus using your Google account.
+You can create an account by logging into BigBitBus using your Google, Gsuite or Github account.
+For this example lets use Google.
 Click on the "Google Login" button.
 The same credentials can be used to log into the console subsequently.

 ![Using Google Social Login to log into the BigBitBus Console](google-login-small.gif)

-A few demo stacks are automatically created for new users.

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/cbIXPA15Ewg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->